skip to content

 Feedback

-With the exception of bioinformatics, feedback will be provided for each assessed element of the course along with the project plan.
+With the exception of the biostatistics course, feedback will be provided for each assessed element of the course along with the project plan.

 Assessment